MatthewByra1/SimpleCarnival/README.txt

 _________Petting Zoo_______________
 A petting zoo where the goal of the game is to pet the pig as many times as possible within a short amount of time.
 Don't make the pig angry!

---------AUTHORS' NOTES-------------

-1. In Phase 2, our group put a lot more emphasis on documenting our code and making sure our classes had clear descriptions of their purpose.

-2. Another new main feature added to Simple Carnival is another game called Slide Game.
-See description above

-3. The UML diagrams for all the games are located within the phase2 directory of our app.